 After months of travel isolation, Africa is slowly starting to open up to international travel.
 We have pieced together the most important information for international travellers issued by the Rwanda Development Board on behalf of the Rwanda Ministry of Health as Rwanda re-opens it’s borders.

-We could not think of anything better than a Rwanda safari for you to once again experience the wonder of Africa, maybe even for the first time.
+We could not think of anything better than a Rwanda safari for you to once again experience the wonder of the Africa safari trip, maybe even for the first time.

 Travel requirements as Rwanda re-opens to international travellers